vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 **VEGA tokens** can only be withdrawn from the staking bridge if they are not staked and/or locked.

-To remove assets from the Vega network, submit a withdrawal request via a Vega app, such as the Vega Console trading interface, or using [the smart contract](../../api/bridge/index.md).
+To remove assets from the Vega network, submit a withdrawal request via a Vega app, such as the Vega Console trading interface, or using [Etherscan](../../tutorials/assets-tokens/withdrawing-assets.md).

 This request, if valid, will be put through consensus - the validators sign a multi-signature withdrawal order bundle for the ERC-20 bridge.
 The bridge validates the bundle and then releases the funds to the chosen Ethereum wallet.